Guided Tours of the Capital City

 See how Indiana Landmarks transformed a nineteenth-century church complex into a venue of theaters, reception hall, art gallery and offices.
 The 45-minute tour highlights the history of the church, from its status as the state’s largest Methodist congregation to its vacant and endangered status before a $19 million dollar restoration recreated it as a spectacular new cultural venue and state headquarters for Indiana Landmarks.

 In partnership with the Athenaeum Foundation, Indiana Landmarks offers guided tours of the Athenaeum, exploring the evolution of the building from a German clubhouse to a hub of modern urban life, with a theater, YMCA, and the Rathskeller, a restaurant/pub in continuous operation since the landmark’s earliest days.
-Visit the Athenaeum Tour page for full details on our regular monthly tours of this National Historic Landmark, held the second Saturday of each month, May through September.
+Visit the Athenaeum Tour page for full details on our regular monthly tours of this National Historic Landmark, held select dates, May through October.

 City Market Catacombs Tour